plblum/jivs/docs/Submitting_the_Client_Form.md

     submissionSucceeded(person);
 }
 ```
+`handleHttpFailure()` handles HTTP or server failures that are not validation results.

 `handleServerIssues()` determines whether the response contains validation issues and provides them to Jivs.
 Its implementation depends on whether the server uses Jivs or another validation system.